redox-os/book/src/ch06-02-gui.md

 The desktop environment of Redox (Orbital) is provided by a set of programs that run in user-space.

-- Orbital - The Orbital display and window manager sets up the `orbital:` scheme, manages the display, and handles requests for window creation, redraws, and event polling.
+- Orbital - The display server and window manager sets up the `orbital:` scheme, manages the display, and handles requests for window creation, redraws, and event polling.
 - Launcher - The launcher multi-purpose program that scans the applications in the `/apps/` directory and provides the following services:

     - Called Without Arguments - A taskbar that displays icons for each application